CMSgov/hpt-validator-cli/README.md

 cms-hpt-validator ./sample.csv v2.0.0 -e 0
 ```
 ### Machine-readable File Extensions
 The two current allowable file formats for the HPT MRFs are CSV and JSON.
-The CLI will auto detect the file format passed into the tool and will run the appropriate validator for that file.
+The CLI will auto detect the file format passed into the tool for files that end with `.csv` or `.json` and will run the appropriate validator for that file.
 The CLI can also detect files compressed by gzip.
-Files ending with the `.gz` extension will have their file format detected automatically and run through the validator.
+Files ending with the `.gz` extension will be decompressed before validation.
+These file format detections can be combined, so files ending with `.csv.gz` or `.json.gz` will be decompressed and validated as CSV or JSON, respectively.
+For other files ending with `.gz`, use the `-f` option described above.

 ## Limitations